pranabekka/pranabekka.github.io/content/drafts/copy-semantics.md

 thus requiring tests when adding a function call and testing all callers when changing those intermediate calculations.
-Functional languages certainly hide this details, but they do this be preventing mutation, which is a core part of programming in practice.
+Functional languages certainly hide these details, but they do this be preventing mutation, which is a core part of programming in practice.

 With copy semantics,
 all variables and function parameters appear to be copies, allowing familiar patterns like mutating parts of variables and mutating variables outside loops,